whalyapp/connector-catalog-data/README.md

 ### Adding a new Vendor

-To add a new vendor, 2 steps are necassary:
+To add a new vendor, 2 steps are necessary:
 1. Create a new Vendor listing in `./data/vendors`
 2. Check that each of the source defined in the vendor listing is matching a source listing.

 A helper tool will be made shortly avaible to help you check that a vendor entry is matching with all declared sources.

 If there are sources declared in the vendor listing that are not matching any existing source listing, either:
-a.
-Find the source listing in `./data/sources` that should have matched and add an `aliases` entry with the value used in the vendor listing (i.e the value entered in the `sources` array of the vendor file)
+1. Find the source listing in `./data/sources` that should have matched and add an `aliases` entry with the value used in the vendor listing (i.e the value entered in the `sources` array of the vendor file for this source)
-b.
-Create a new source listing (e.g. a new JSON file) in `./data/sources`
+2. Create a new source listing (e.g. a new JSON file) in `./data/sources` with the appropriate `slug` and `aliases`